Asad-xnb/Asad-xnb/README.md

 # Introduction
 - 👋 Hi, I'm **Asad Zubair** from Pakistan, currently pursuing a Bachelor's in Computer Science.
 I’m passionate about coding, technology, and entrepreneurship.
 My expertise    lies in **MERN stack development**, and I have a deep interest in **machine learning**, **computer vision**, and **IoT**.
 - I’m the co-founder of **Digital Bachelor**, an educational startup offering accessible learning resources for students.
-I'm also building my own software agency called **CodeDrake** to fund projects aimed at technological advancement in my country.
+I'm also building my own marketing and software development agency called CodeDrake, aimed at providing innovative software solutions and digital marketing services.

 # 🔧 **Tech Stack:**
 - **Frontend:** HTML, CSS, JavaScript, ReactJS